karmel/homer-idr/README.md

 - Peaks from each of our replicates.
 - Peaks from the pooled replicates.
-- Peaks from each of the individual pseudo-replicates.
+- Peaks from each of the individual pseudoreplicates.
-- Peaks from the pooled pseudo-replicates.
+- Peaks from the pooled pseudoreplicates.

 These sets of peaks then get fed into the run_idr.py program: